blay/blay.se/edgeryders.markdown

 funding or by volunteer efforts.

-An example of social innovation is found in an Edgeryders report from Sicily about the Addiopizzo initiative [@addiopizzo].
-This can be described as a variation ofnthe *Fair Trade* motif but being about supporting Sicilian restaurants who refuse to pay bribes to the mafia.
+An example of social innovation is found in an Edgeryders report from Sicily about the Addiopizzo initiative.[^29] This can be described as a variation ofnthe *Fair Trade* motif but being about supporting Sicilian restaurants who refuse to pay bribes to the mafia.
 The initiative is started by a group of young people in Palermo.

 > Addiopizzo is a non-partisan movement and a volunteer association that
 > opposes the Mafia System.
 It promotes a virtuous economic system free
 > from the control of the Mafia through a project called " Critical
-> Consumption’’
+> Consumption”
 >
-> [
->
-> @addiopizzo]
+> [^30]

-The ’’Critical Consumption’’ project started as a way to index and support those restaurants that dared to challenge the practice of paying bribes to the mafia.
+The ”Critical Consumption” project started as a way to index and support those restaurants that dared to challenge the practice of paying bribes to the mafia.

 > Critical Consumption is a project that wants to support merchants who
 > do not submit to the extortion racket, creating a network of aware
 > consumers who commit themselves to go to those merchants for their
 > purchases.
 >
-> [
->
-> @addiopizzo]
+> [^31]

 Addiopizzo incorporates several characteristics common to social innovation projects.